 Alaska Residential Lease Agreement | PDF

-The Alaska twelve (12) month residential lease creates a rental arrangement between a tenant and landlord over the use of the property during the time span.
+An Alaska residential lease agreement creates a rental arrangement between a tenant and landlord over the use of the property during the time span.
 The landlord may ask to check the credit and background of the person looking for a lease to ensure that an eviction will not be likely in the future.

 Once the parties have come to an agreement and a contract is signed, access to the premises will be available to the tenant immediately.
 The tenant and landlord will be obligated to abide by the terms and conditions of the lease until the end of the term.